ReConnect Community Center

 Context

-This project is a fictional scenario, completed as part of the UX/UI Design II course at ReDI School of Integration
+This project was completed as part of the UX/UI Design II course at ReDI School of Integration.

 Problem